LensPlaysGames/Corth/README.md

 Open a terminal and navigate to the directory containing the Corth executable. \
 To familiarize yourself with the options of the CCLI, run the following command: \
 `./Corth -h` or `./Corth --help` \
-A lot of options will appear, and on Linux we will be using most of them.
+A lot of options will appear, but most will not be needed unless you are getting errors, as the defaults are platform-specific.
 - `-linux` or `-linux64`
   - Tell Corth to generate Linux assembly for NASM.
 - `-com` or `--compile`
   - Specifies compilation mode to Corth.
 This tells corth to generate assembly, assemble it, and link it into an executable.
-- `-a` or `--assembler-path`
-  - Allows user to specify path to assembler executable.
-Include file name!
-If executable is in PATH, just put the command itself.
-- `-ao` or `--assembler-options`
-  - Allows user to specify command line arguments that will be run with the assembler.
-- `-l` or `--linker-path`
-  - Allows user to specify path to linker executable.
-Include file name!
-If executable is in PATH, just put the command itself.
-- `-lo` or `--linker-options`
+- `-gen` or `--generate`
-  - Allows user to specify command line arguments that will be run with the linker.
+  - Tell Corth to not use any command line tools to assemble or link anything; simply generate the output assembly file for the given platform and program.
+Useful if you would like to use a completely different assembling and linking ecosystem.

 Basic Example (given `apt install nasm` was run and `ld` is installed by default): \
+`./Corth -com test.corth`

+Verbose Example: \
-`./Corth -com -a nasm -ao " -f elf64 corth_program.asm" -l ld -lo " -dynamic-linker /lib64/ld-linux-x86-64.so.2 -lc -m elf_x86_64 -o corth_program corth_program.o" test.corth`
+`./Corth -com -a nasm -ao "-f elf64 corth_program.asm" -l ld -lo " -dynamic-linker /lib64/ld-linux-x86-64.so.2 -lc -m elf_x86_64 -o corth_program corth_program.o" test.corth`

-I know that is quite verbose, but it's what you get when you are compiling directly to assembly executables, haha.

 ### Common Errors:
 - "Assembler not found at x"